Probate Q&A Series

 Under North Carolina law, you can correct a death certificate in two ways:

-1. Within 30 days of filing: Contact the local Register of Deeds office that filed the original certificate.
-They handle minor corrections, such as typos or wrong middle names.
+1. Within 1 year of filing: Contact the local Register of Deeds office that filed the original certificate.
+They handle certain corrections if the evidentiary requirements are met.
 You must submit a written request and proof of the correct information.
-The Register can amend the certificate directly.

-2. After 30 days: You must request an amendment from the State Office of Vital Records at the North Carolina Department of Health and Human Services.
-Use the official Application for Correction of Death Certificate form and provide certified supporting documents, such as a driver’s license, hospital record or physician affidavit.
+2. After 1 year: You must request an amendment from the State Office of Vital Records at the North Carolina Department of Health and Human Services.
+Use the official Application for Correction of Death Certificate form and provide supporting documents as required.
 The State reviews your request and issues a corrected certificate if it meets statutory requirements.

 Key statutes: